How construction loans work

 You know what construction loans are and how they can help you navigate cashflow challenges of big projects; it's time to understand progressive drawdown.
 By allowing you to draw on your construction loan bit by bit as needed – known as ‘progressive drawdown’ – your interest payments are lower than if you borrowed the whole amount upfront.
 A progressive drawdown – or progress payment – is the portion of your loan funds we release at each stage of construction.

-If you’re using a registered builder, we’ll pay them direct at each stage of the build (assuming you’ve met our requirements).
+We’ll pay your builder direct at each stage of the build (assuming you’ve met our requirements).
 Among other things, we’ll need to see the builder’s invoices as well as a progress claim certificate.

 Paying interest-only on your loan